cunnie/gobonniego/README.md

 ### Impetus

-The impetus for writing `gobonniego` is to provide concurrency.
+The impetus for writing GoBonnieGo is to provide concurrency.
 During a benchmark of a ZFS filesystem (using *bonnie++*), it became clear that a the single-threaded performance of *bonnie++* and not disk speed was the limiting factor.